Edinburgh’s Christmas

 Ice Skating: Experience the thrill of ice skating in St. Andrew Square or on the rink in Princes Street Gardens (the venue changes annually).
 This is an activity that all family members can enjoy regardless of their skating abilities thanks to the handy push-along stabilizers.
 It’s a magical experience that definitely shouldn’t be missed.

 Light Night: Kickstart your festive season with Light Night, a free event held on the Royal Mile.
-Watch as Edinburgh’s Christmas lights are officially turned on, usually accompanied by a fireworks performance.
+Watch as the official turn-on of Edinburgh’s Christmas lights, which typically includes a fireworks display.
 The schedule changes slightly each year but the event often features live music, a choir, and hot food and drinks.

 Christmas Tree Maze: Get lost in the Christmas Tree Maze in East Princes Street Gardens.
 This fun-filled activity is perfect for younger children who’ll have a blast navigating their way through the maze to reach the Elves’ workshop in the centre and win a prize.